Who invented gunpowder?

 Gunpowder and fireworks

 But even though scientists like Ge Hong knew how to make gunpowder, and they knew that it would explode, they didn’t have any particular use for gunpowder.
 For hundreds of years, nobody did use gunpowder much.
 Slowly people in China started to use gunpowder as fireworks, to make an exciting evening at a big party or for a religious festival.

 Two hundred years later, in 904 AD, Chinese inventors saw that you could also use gunpowder as a weapon.
 First the army used fire arrows and fire spears.
 That’s basically like attaching a firecracker to the end of a spear or an arrow, so it will burn people.

 Gunpowder leaves China

 The Chinese emperors tried to keep gunpowder as a secret weapon, but by the 1100s AD their secret had gotten out, and people in the Islamic Empire and then the Roman Empire started to understand how to use gunpowder for weapons.
-After that, it wasn’t long before people in Europe also learned how to use gunpowder.
-Nobody is sure exactly how they found out, but it might have something to do with the Third Crusade.

-By 1216 AD, a monk named Roger Bacon in England described gunpowder as a weapon.
-He thought of it as something that came from foreign places.
 Unfortunately for the people of West Africa, they hadn’t heard about gunpowder yet when European people attacked them in the 1400s AD, which is one reason why the Europeans were able to defeat them.